Oxore/m68k-disasm/Readme.md

   variations.
 - Base address is always assumed to be `0x00000000`.
 - Maximum binary size is 4MiB.
-- Labels/marks for locations outside of available are not generated, they remain as raw addresses and/or PC-relative offsets.
+- Labels/marks for locations outside of the code being disassembled are not generated, they remain as raw address arguments and/or PC-relative offset arguments.

 ## Build